-The field of finance and accounting is an essential pillar of the business sector, as many organizational achievements are measured in financial growth and rising stock prices.
+The field of finance and accounting is an essential pillar of the business sector, as many organizational achievements are measured in financial growth.
 Students choosing a college major should understand that knowing the ins and outs of accounting and financial management are marketable skills for numerous careers.

 Reason #1: You Have the Appropriate Skills & Personality Traits for Accounting